skyssolutions/lynxchan/Readme.md

 # Contributing
 I would rather not having other people writing the initial code for the engine, but if you wish to suggest and discuss features or contribute to a default front-end to replace the placeholder ones I am using, you can find me under the name StephenLynx on #lynxchan at Rizon or e-mail me at sergio.a.vianna@gmail.com.

+# Uncredited contributors
+Lleaff: early front-end contributions and feedback.
+Endchan's staff: early adopters and feedback.
+Megamilk: feedback and testing from 1.8 to 2.1.
+lt_barclay: mobile support for PenumbraLynx.

 [WHAT IS THE INTERNET?
 WHAT IS A CHAN?](https://8ch.net)